psychdatascience/FDS-CourseOne/tutorial005.md

 There are many editors to choose from and data scientists "geek over" their editor.
 For examlple, I am currently using [Visual Studio Code](https://code.visualstudio.com/) a.k.a. `VS code`. `VS code` is a recently updated editor by Microsoft (note that we receive no money from Microsofot for this course). `VS code` is very slick and with nice features, especially for [the completion of blocks of code](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode).

 Git has many other configuration parameters.
 Yet, for a start this will be all we need.
 If you are interested in exploring more of the other parameners, the following is a command that will display the list of paramters and their setting on your computer: 'git config --list', you can also learn more about `git config` by typing the following help command `git config -h`.
-In the future you might need to set other configuration parameters and set
+In the future you might need to set other configuration parameters but for this tutorial, we are done!

 ### 3. Create and clone a new repository.

-We will now create a new repository, and edit files and directories in it, perform commits via the Shell.
-To preactice we will create your own GitHub Resume.
-GitHub recently allowed users to create a repository that can be used as landing page for your GitHub page.
-A sort of CV (Resume) that will display as people navigate to your GitHub account.
+We will now create a new repository, and edit files and directories in it, perform commits via the terminal.
+To practice using git via the terminal, we will create your own GitHub Resume!
+So that you will also improve your online Data Science presence.
+[GitHub recently allowed users to create a repository that can be used as landing page for your GitHub page.](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile) A sort of CV (Resume) that will display as people navigate to your GitHub account.
 Data science geeks will like the idea of having a slick set up and appealing GitHub page as that page is your passport to the world of data science!

-So, first let repeat some of the steps of Tutorial 3 and create a repository on GitHub.com:
+So, first let's repeat some of the steps of Tutorial 3 and create a repository on GitHub.com.

 #### Navigate to GitHub.com/yourUserName and Sign in to your account.